The Ed Sullivan Show: Initial appearance

 Although Laughton was the main star and there were seven other acts on the show, Elvis was on camera for more than a quarter of the time allotted to all acts.
-The show had a 43.7 rating, and was viewed by a record 60,710,000 people which at the time represented an 82.6% share of the television audience, and the largest single audience in television history.
-The latter percentage share, remains, to this date, the largest in the history of US television.
+The show had a 43.7 rating, and was viewed by a record 60.71 million people which at the time represented an 82.6% share of the television audience, and the largest single audience in television history.
+The latter percentage share, remains, to this date, the largest in the history of American television.

 Second and third appearances

 Sullivan hosted a second appearance by Presley on October 28, 1956.
 For his first segment, Elvis performed "Don't Be Cruel", then "Love Me Tender".
 For the second segment, Elvis sang "Love Me", and for his third, he sang a nearly four-minute-long version of "Hound Dog".

 For the third and final appearance on January 6, 1957, Presley performed a medley of "Hound Dog", "Love Me Tender", and "Heartbreak Hotel", followed by a full version of "Don't Be Cruel".
 For a second set later in the show he sang "Too Much" and "When My Blue Moon Turns to Gold Again".
 For his last set he sang "Peace in the Valley".
 For this third appearance, it was decided to shoot the singer only from the waist while he performed.
-Although much has been made of the fact that Elvis was shown only from the waist up, except for the short section of "Hound Dog", all of the songs on this show were ballads.

 Although Sullivan praised Elvis at the end of the show, Elvis claimed in a 1969 interview that Sullivan had expressed a very different opinion backstage: "Sullivan's standing over there saying, 'Sumbitch.'"
-The second and third appearances drew 57 and 54.6 million viewers, respectively.
+The second and third appearances drew 57 million and 54.6 million viewers, respectively.
 Years later, Sullivan tried to book Presley again, but declined after Presley's representatives presented a demanding rider.